 Having worked in ‘big consulting’ previously, I had just done an MBA and was thinking about moving across into industry.
-I didn’t feel big consulting was for me – I didn’t want to specialize deeply, felt uncomfortable with the idea of selling work clients didn’t need, and wanted to feel like I could positively influence my company.
+I didn’t feel big consulting was for me – I didn’t want to specialise deeply, felt uncomfortable with the idea of selling work clients didn’t need, and wanted to feel like I could positively influence my company.
 To be honest I stumbled across Berkeley and it sounded almost too good to be true – a firm that would fix these things and allow me to continue with all I loved about consulting.
 Many years later, it’s been borne out.

 I’d have to mention two.
 The first was working with the NHS in Ilford, where I managed the delivery of a new polyclinic in an area that was in real need of increased local health provision.
 It was like a little hospital, just without inpatients and operating theatres – so covering GP services, pharmacy, health diagnostics like X-Ray, consultant outpatient appointments, and third sector activities like fitness classes and therapies.